vvalleru/TravelWeatherAlertSystem/README.md

 TravelWeatherAlertSystem
 ========================

-Travel Weather Alert System is an android application which notifies the users about the weather and about adverse changes.
-This project uses the GoogleMapsAndroidAPIV2 and the Yahoo Weather API
+Travel Weather Alert System is an android application which notifies the drivers about the adverse weather conditions.
+This project uses the GoogleMapsAndroidAPIV2 and the Yahoo Weather APIs.

 Configuring the project
 =====================================